antfu/talks/2025-10-09/src/slides.md

 <img src="/vite-plus.png" w-280 mix-blend-lighten>

 <!--

-So you might heard about the plan of Vite Plus, which is aim to provide a unified toolchain for the JavaScript ecosystem.
+So you might have already heard about the plan of Vite Plus, which is aimed to provide a unified toolchain for the JavaScript ecosystem.

 From Vite as the starting point, we are building Rolldown and the underlying Oxc, that would provide fast and more consistent Linter, Formater, Bundler, Minifier etc.